Drosera capensis: Pre-Linnaean

 D. capensis was first introduced to Western botany around the end of the 17th century.
 Paul Hermann became one of the first botanists to collect herbarium specimens of plants from the Cape of Good Hope during his voyage to Ceylon in April 1672, but his plan for a detailed publication on African plants was not fulfilled prior to his death in 1695 and his collection later became fragmented.
 A catalogue of plants observed by Hermann at the Cape was published in 1737, as an appendix to Johannes Burman's Thesaurus Zeylanicus.
 (Note: Entitled Catalogus plantarum Africanum, quas Paulus Hermannus Botanices Professor, ad Caput Bonae Spei olim observavit (Catalogue of African plants, which Paul Hermann, Professor of Botany, once observed at the Cape of Good Hope)) A plant that could be D. capensis (Note: Cited as such by Carl Linnaeus in his description in Species Plantarum, 1753.) is listed among the four types of Ros Solis (sundew) in this work, described as Ros Solis Africanus, folio lato, & longo (African sundew, broad and long leaf).
 Sources disagree as to whether all the listed plants were actually collected by Hermann, or merely observed.

 The third volume of John Ray's Historia Plantarum, published in 1704, included descriptions of three African Ros Solis, which were attributed to William Sherard.
 Among these is Ros Solis Africanus, foliis praelongis, caule nudo altissimo (African sundew, very long leaves, very tall bare stem).
 (Note: Sherard was a friend of Hermann from the early 1680s and received specimens from him, including some from the Cape; he also assisted in the posthumous publication of Hermann's work.)

 A detailed engraving and description of D. capensis was given in Burman's 1739 Rariorum Africanarum Plantarum (Decas Octava) under the phrase name "Drosera foliis ad radicem longissimis, floribus spicatis".
 Burman stated that he obtained the specimen from Laurent Garcin in whose collection it was described as "Ros Solis Capensis, foliis longissimis, circinnatis, floribus purpureis, spicatis".
 (Note: "a Dom.
 Garcin haec cum subsequente ex ejus Herbario mecum est communicata, quae ipsi vocatur Ros Solis Capensis foliis longissimis, circinnatis, floribus purpureis, spicatis.")

 Linnaeus and later 18th century

-Drosera capensis was one of the five species of Drosera included in Carl Linnaeus' 1753 Species Plantarum, where he gave the short description "DROSERA scapis radicatis, foliis lanceolatis" and the origin "habitat in Aethiopia".
+D. capensis was one of the five species of Drosera included in Carl Linnaeus' 1753 Species Plantarum, where he gave the short description "DROSERA scapis radicatis, foliis lanceolatis" and the origin "habitat in Aethiopia".
 Linnaeus cited as synonymous with D. capensis, the three earlier descriptions noted above.